damienbod/angular-auth-oidc-client/README.md

 Example:

 You can add any configurations to this json, as long as the stsServer is present.
 This is REQUIRED.
-The you can map the properties in the AppModule.
+Then you can map the properties in the AppModule.

 ```javascript
 {